Read Smith’s UPDATED plans as of November 23, 2020,

 Long-Term Community Placements

 Long-term community placements are a great way to give back to the local community, learn about local issues and needs, and gain valuable skills.
-The Community Service Office coordinates regular weekly placements ranging from one to eight hours per week with a one- to three-semester commitment.
+Working with the CSO, the Jandon Center for Community Engagement coordinates regular weekly placements ranging from one to eight hours per week with a one- to three-semester commitment.

 The CSO organizes short-term projects based on community-identified needs, providing a vital resource to the community and an enjoyable and satisfying way to get involved.
 Examples include: